Children living in low income families

 Trend and analysis

-In 2024/25, Shetland had the third lowest level of children living in low-income families in Scotland, behind East Renfrewshire and East Dunbartonshire.
-7.7% of children living in low-income families is, however, higher than Shetland Partnership’s baseline and target.
-In addition, the higher cost of living in remote and rural Scotland is not taken into account with these figures.
+The higher cost of living in remote and rural Scotland is not taken into account with these figures.
 The cost of living in Shetland is 20-65% higher than the UK mainland (Minimum Income Standard 2016).
-However, this figure does not take into account the Council's Winter Payments to low income families.
+The figures also do not take into account the Council’s Winter Payments to low income families.

 Child Poverty Action Group highlight that poverty rarely has a single cause and that in the past, child poverty levels in the UK have been significantly lower than they are today.
 A range of factors including: rising living costs, low pay, lack of work and inadequate social security benefits together, mean that some people do not have enough resources.